Hafnia HfO$_2$ is a Proper Ferroelectric: Results

 The lowest energy parent structure we find for the ferroelectric \oI~phase is $Pbcn$, which is thus the low energy pathway for switching the polarization direction in hafnia.
 There may not be a thermodynamically stable phase field for $Pbcn$--that is not required.
 However, even if formed metastably, it would probably consist of disordered off-centered cells with atoms hopping back and forth between double wells, and have at least partly order-disorder character.

-The B\"{a}rnighausen tree of the Hf$_{x}$Zr$_{1-x}$O$_{3}$ solid solution\cite{Nentwich2022} gives the group-subgroup relations between different hafnia polymorphs.
+The B\"{a}rnighausen tree of the Hf$_{x}$Zr$_{1-x}$O$_{2}$ solid solution\cite{Nentwich2022} gives the group-subgroup relations between different hafnia polymorphs.
 The phases and paths shown there are not complete, since the parent of different structures and the sequence of transitions depends on which mode is first frozen.
 The fact that B\"{a}rnighausen trees are not unique may not have been generally recognized.
 For example in the cubic to $Pbca$ transition, the freezing of the $W3$ or $X^{-}_{3}$ distorts the cubic into $I4_{1}/acd$ or $P4/nmm$, which are possible distortions not shown in Ref.\cite{Nentwich2022}.
 On the other hand, the number of subgroup possible is infinite as pointed out by B\"{a}rnighausen\cite{Barnighausen1980} so there is always a choice of which to include.
+Indeed other possible cubic phases of hafnia can exist such as $P\bar{4}3m$\cite{Barabash2017,Bichelmaier2023}.
+The latter phase can also be considered a distortion of the aristotype fluorite cubic ($Fm\bar{3}m$).
 The goal here is to concentrate on low energy structures and the most probable routes to them from the high temperature cubic and tetragonal phases.
 We focus on distortions involving optical phonons, and provide physical bases of phase transition through DFT computations.
 Additionally, the soft phonon modes and the ensuing double well potential of the $Pbcn$ indicates that there is no need for reconstructive transitions as proposed by Ref.~\onlinecite{Nentwich2022}.
 We find the maximum ion displacements from $Pbcn$ to baddeleyite or \oI~are only 0.45 \AA~and 0.25 \AA~respectively, much smaller than shown in Ref.~\onlinecite{Nentwich2022}.

-We also do not consider static structures which partially occupied sites included in Ref.~\onlinecite{Nentwich2022} to be likely.
-For example, Pbcm included there as a parent of $Pbca$ and \oI was refined with half-occupied sites from {\em in situ} diamond anvil cell X-ray data for ZrO$_2$ \cite{Kodoh1986}, but neutron diffraction on quenched samples showed $Pbca$ \cite{Ohtaka1990,Haines1997}.
-However, the existence of transitions at finite temperatures that hop among partially occupied sites cannot be excluded.
+We do not consider disordered phases or static structures with partially occupied sites such as included in Ref.~\onlinecite{Barabash2017,Nentwich2022} to be likely as static disordered structures are rare in non-molecular crystals.
+Common examples in molecular crystals are CO and H$_2$O ice Ih \cite{Clayton1932,Pauling1935}.
+Disorder in ferroelectrics is more likely to be of a hopping nature, such as in BaTiO$_{3}$ and KNbO$_{3}$\cite{Comes1970}, where in the 8-site model the atoms hop to give an average cubic structure. $Pbcm$ included in Ref.\onlinecite{Barabash2017,Nentwich2022} as a parent of $Pbca$ and \oI was refined with half-occupied sites from {\em in situ} diamond anvil cell X-ray data for ZrO$_2$ \cite{Kudoh1986}, but neutron diffraction on quenched samples showed ordered $Pbca$ \cite{Ohtaka1990,Haines1997}.